 Pressure is a very important concept in physics.
-The concept of pressure plays a very important role in applications such as thermodynamics, aerodynamics, fluid mechanics, deformations and many more.
-It is vital to have a good understanding of pressure in order to excel in any field that uses pressure as a base concept.
-In this article, we are going to discuss what pressure is, what pressure on liquids and pressure of solids are, their applications, the definitions of these two, applications of pressure of liquids and pressure of solids, and finally the differences of pressure of solids and liquids.
+The concept of pressure plays a very important role in applications such as thermodynamics, aerodynamics, fluid mechanics, and deformations.
+Thus, it is vital to have a good understanding of pressure in order to excel in any field that uses pressure as a base concept.

-What is the difference between Pressure in Solids and in Liquids?
+What is the Difference Between Pressure of Solids and Liquids?